Moving Beyond Free Trials: Content That Drives Qualified Demos

 Q: What's the ideal free trial length?

 Depends on your product complexity and average customer implementation timeline.
 Simple products work with 7-14 days.
 Complex products need 14-30 days.
-ProfitWell's research (2024) shows 14-day trials convert best, enough time to achieve quick win but not so long they forget why they signed up.
+In our experience, 14-day trials consistently convert best, enough time to achieve a quick win but not so long they forget why they signed up.

 Q: Should free trial users have access to customer support?

 Yes.
 Support during trial matters.
-According to Saas Growth Collective (2024), trials with live chat access have 25-35% higher conversion than those without.
+Trials with live chat access consistently convert at a higher rate than those without, in our experience with SaaS clients.
 But focus support on guiding users to aha moments, not just answering questions.

 Q: When should I ask trial users to book a demo?